Child Safeguarding Statement

-1. The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement.
+1. The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) as part of this overall Child Safeguarding Statement.

-2. The Designated Liaison Person (DLP) is Dr Mags Jordan.
+2. The Designated Liaison Person (DLP) is Karina McKiernan.

-3. The Deputy Designated Liaison Person (Deputy DLP) is Mr Dermot McDermott.
+3. The Deputy Designated Liaison Person (DDLP) is Mr Dermot McDermott.

-4. The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities.
-In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare.
-The school will:
+5. The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities.
+In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare:

 • Recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations.

-• Comply fully with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children.
+• Fully comply with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children.

-• Cooperate fully with the relevant statutory authorities in relation to child protection and welfare matters.
+• Fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters.

 • Adopt safe practices to minimise the possibility of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect.